Period mappings and properties of the augmented Hodge line bundle: Introduction

 Let $\cM$ be the moduli space for smooth varieties $X$ of general type and with given numerical characters.
 In a sweeping generalization of the Deligne--Mumford compactification $\overline{\cM}_g$ of the moduli space of curves, Koll\'ar, Shepherd-Barron and Alexeev (KSBA), with contributions of many others, have constructed a canonical projective completion $\ol\cM$ with geometric meaning (see \cite{KolSur} and the references therein).
-Similarly to the case of stable curves, the singular varieties $X_0$ corresponding to points of the boundary $\part \cM=\ol\cM\bsl \cM$ are defined by two natural requirements: $X_0$ has only semi-log-canonical singularities (the higher dimensional analogue of nodal singularities) and $K_{X_0}$ is ample.
-However, even in the case of surfaces of general type with small invariants, very little is known towards a classification of the boundary varieties $X_0$, and about the global structure of $\part\cM$.
-A natural invariant of $\cM$ is the period mapping $ \Phi:\cM\to\Ga\bsl D$ whose image $\Phi(\cM)$ is a quasi-projective algebraic subvariety of the complex analytic variety $\Ga\bsl D$.
-Since $\Ga\bsl D$ has a rich structure given by representation theory and arithmetic, it is natural to try to use the period map as a tool for understanding the structure of the KSBA compactification $\ol\cM$ for some moduli spaces.
+However, even in the case of surfaces of general type with small invariants, little is known towards a classification of the boundary varieties, and about the global structure of the moduli space and its boundary $\part\cM$.
+A basic idea is to study $\cM$ and its compactifications by using a natural invariant, namely a period mapping $\Phi:\cM\to\Ga\bsl D$, which associates to a smooth variety its relevant cohomology group endowed with a Hodge structure.
+Since $\Ga\bsl D$ has a rich structure, the period map should be a powerful tool for understanding the structure of $\cM$ and $\ol\cM$.

-The period map has been very successfully used for the study of moduli spaces of abelian varieties and $K3$ surfaces.
-Beyond these classical cases, to our knowledge, very little is known.
-(In current work in progress, we are exploring the relationship between the KSBA compactification and periods for the so called H-surfaces, surfaces of general type with $p_g=2$, $q=0$, $K^2=2$; this is one of the simplest non-classical cases.)
-As a first step towards using the period map to study compactified moduli, it is natural to seek a canonical completion $\Phi(\cM)_e$of the image $M:=\Phi(\cM)$ of the period map and an extension $ \Phi_e :\ol\cM \to\Phi(\cM)_e$ of the period mapping.
-We note that except the classical cases (abelian varieties, and $K3$ type), $\Ga\bsl D$ is never an algebraic variety (\cite{GRT}) so that both analytic and algebraic methods will be required for the study of $\Phi$ and $\Phi_e$.